jamespeapen/cs232/homework03/homework03.md

 	 - OS: UNIX-System V
 	 - entry point address: 0x400b80
 	 - header size: 64bytes
+7. `ldd`: mystery depends on linux-vsdo.so.1 and libc.so.6 to run
 7. mystery shows error messages if an unavailable socket is assigned to its output.
 ## Citations